 - Gallery 300 presents traditional, modern, and functional art by local painters, a milliner (hats), and other artisans in a casual setting that includes two on-premise studios.

 - California Carnivores is an extensive plant nursery that specializes in carnivorous plants, which lure, trap, and then devour insects.
 With more than 11,000 square feet of growing space, this place offers the largest carnivorous plant selection nationwide.

-Buy a kite or surfing gear in Bodega and Bodega Bay.
-If you’re sweet tooth is hungry, some salt-water taffy may be just the thing.
-These two towns so inspired Alfred Hitchcock, he used them to film his masterpiece, “The Birds.”
+- Buy a kite or surfing gear in Bodega and Bodega Bay.
+If your sweet tooth is hungry, some salt-water taffy may be just the thing.
+These two towns so inspired Alfred Hitchcock, he used them to film his masterpiece, 'The Birds.'
 Wine tasting and noshing on fresh seafood is on the menu here.

-- Gourmet Au Bay serves up more than 200 award-winning California wines and an international gift boutique that offers unique glassware and jewelry.
-Enjoy “Wine Surfing” both indoors and outdoors at the Sonoma Coast’s only waterfront wine tasting bar, bottle shop, and gift shop.
+Gourmet Au Bay serves up more than 200 award-winning California wines, an international gift boutique that offers unique glassware and jewelry, and coastal cuisine from its wood-fired oven.
+Enjoy 'Wine Surfing' both indoors and outdoors at the Sonoma Coast's only waterfront wine tasting bar, bottle shop, and gift shop.

-- Stop for coffee at Gold Coast Coffee and Bakery.
-They roast their own beans.
-The wood-fired oven offers up pizzas and pastries.
+- Stop for coffee at Gold Coast Coffee and Bakery, where they roast their own beans and the wood-fired oven offers up pizzas and pastries.

-The most difficult thing about Windsor’s Town Green and the greater downtown area is making a choice of where to eat and shop.
-From a bookstore, florist and gift shop, to an amazing candy store and amazing restaurants, this small town lives big.
+The most difficult thing about Windsor's Town Green and the greater downtown area is making a choice of where to eat and shop.
+From a bookstore, florist, and gift shop, to an amazing candy store and tantalizing restaurants, this small town lives big.